Increasing Dental Implant Success Rate

 People who take heartburn medications may have a higher risk of dental implant failure.
 Implant failure in people who take these medications is high because heartburn medications decrease calcium absorption in bones.

-To enjoy the benefits that dental implants provide, professionals must conduct a comprehensive evaluation of the patient before beginning their treatment plan.
+To enjoy the benefits that dental implants in Brisbane provide, professionals must conduct a comprehensive evaluation of the patient before beginning their treatment plan.

 Patients should undergo a thorough pre-operative assessment, including multiple evaluations and an exhaustive medical history.

 Thorough evaluation and assessment before the treatment will determine whether dental implants are an ideal treatment option to replace missing teeth and significantly increase the success rate of dental implant surgery and reduce the risk of dental implant failure.

 The initial consultation should educate proposed patients about the procedure, possible risks, and complications and develop a treatment plan for services.

 The discussion should also include the following:

 Implants can be a costly and time-consuming investment.
 Dentists should understand patients’ state of mind regarding commitment to the process of surgery and subsequent treatment and financial circumstances.

 Here are some questions for addressing patients’ investment in implant rehabilitation: